beark/ftl/docs/Parsec-II.md

     });
 }
 ```
-With `s.get(ch)`, the parser attempts to read one byte&mdash;any byte&mdashfrom the input stream.
+With `s.get(ch)`, the parser attempts to read one byte&mdash;any byte&mdash;from the input stream.
 If the input stream has at least one character to read, we simply `yield` it.
 Otherwise, either the stream has reached end-of-file, or some other bad thing has happened, so we return what the parser _expected_, but could not find.

 ### oneOf
 Surely we can do something slightly more advanced than that.
 How about parsing any one out of a number of characters?
 Actually, not that hard.